Key Takeaways

 At this stage, you should eliminate any software that:

-• makes job tracking difficult or unclear
+makes job tracking difficult or unclear

-• requires too many steps for employees to clock in
+requires too many steps for employees to clock in

-• lacks strong mobile support
+lacks strong mobile support

-• does not support approval workflows
+does not support approval workflows

-• cannot produce payroll-ready reports
+cannot produce payroll-ready reports

 A shortlist keeps the process simple.
 It also makes it easier to compare tools side-by-side instead of trying to remember what you liked about ten different demos.

-💡 Expert Tip: The "Mobile First" Filter
+💡 Expert Tip: The 'Mobile First' Filter

 The fastest way to eliminate the wrong tool is to ignore the desktop dashboard and focus only on the mobile app.

-Contractors get sold on clean reports and integrations, but if the clock-in process is slow or frustrating, your crew won’t use it.
+Leaders of trade companies get sold on clean reports and integrations, but if the clock-in process is slow or frustrating, your crew won’t use it.
 And if the crew won’t use it, nothing else matters.

 My advice: download the app and try clocking in while walking to your front door.
 If GPS lags, buttons are hard to hit, or it takes more than a few seconds, cross it off your list.